Blog post

 Date

-• SonarQube
+• SonarQube Server

-SonarQube 9.9 LTS was released in February, and we hope you’ve already seen our announcement and are working on your upgrade!
+SonarQube Server 9.9 LTS was released in February, and we hope you’ve already seen our announcement and are working on your upgrade!

-In March, we published 9 more reasons to upgrade to SonarQube 9.9 LTS that weren’t featured in our big release announcement – and we aren’t done yet!
+In March, we published 9 more reasons to upgrade to SonarQube Server 9.9 LTS that weren’t featured in our big release announcement – and we aren’t done yet!
 There’s still more to know about the micro-features and improvements that are in our Best LTS Ever.

 1. Import SARIF reports generated by other tools